dtdono0/Angular-Heroes/README.md

 # AngularHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3 and updated to version 10.2.0 before the first release.

 ## Development server